rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 section 4.5.
 ADNOMINAL SYNTAX AND SECONDARY DECLENSION.

 Comitative
-The COMITATIVE case in Erzya can be represented by the allomorphs %ńek, %nek => %Nek in the indefinite and definite plural declension types, reference is also made to its reﬂex in collective numerals of the possessive declension (cf. Cygankin 1961:346; Nadʹkin
+The COMITATIVE case in Erzya can be represented by the allomorphs -ńek, -nek => -Nek in the indefinite and definite plural declension types, reference is also made to its reﬂex in collective numerals of the possessive declension (cf. Cygankin 1961:346; Nadʹkin
 1968: 51, 57; Danilov 1969: 171–174).